Arabic translation: (text at top)

 Towards a secure future with the Arab lists - the alliance with Mapai

 Curator's note: This poster depicts four men, one of them David Ben Gurion (the figure carrying the briefcase) ascending a set of stairs.
 Each step has Arabic terms written on it.

-(text on very top two steps)
+(Reading downward from the top - text on very top two steps)

 (third and fourth step with text)

-(text from bottom step up)
+(Reading from the bottom step up)